Blackfell/blackfell.github.io/_posts/2019-10-20-Mr-Robot-Walkthrough.md

 ## What's the challenge?

-We need to find out what kind of network services are running on the machine; we need to know what versions they are, what function they fulfil and whether they're vulnerable in any way.
+We need to find out what kind of network services are running on the machine; we need to know what versions they are and what function they fulfil.

 ## Hints